This is my review of the Tesco Clubcard MasterCard credit card.

 What do I earn per £1 spent on the card?

 It is important that potential applicants understand what this means.
-At the most extreme, if you bought 100 items at £3.99 in separate transactions, then you would earn zero Clubcard points.
-A £7.99 transaction would only earn one point, whilst an £8.00 transaction would earn two points.
+At the most extreme, if you bought 100 items at £7.99 in separate transactions, then you would earn zero Clubcard points.
+A £15.99 transaction would only earn one point, whilst a £16.00 transaction would earn two points.

 You will receive a statement once a quarter containing your Clubcard vouchers, and you can convert these online to Avios or Virgin or redeem them for any of Tesco’s other ‘Clubcard Boost’ deals.
 You can even spend the vouchers in-store at Tesco, although this is a poor use of them.

-In recent years, Tesco has run fairly regular transfer bonuses with Avios.
+Tesco used to run fairly regular transfer bonuses with Avios.
 The last transfer bonus was August 2012 when you would have received 3.6 Avios per Clubcard point, a 50% bonus.
 There has been no sign of one since despite regular Virgin Flying Club bonus deals.

-Even without a conversion bonus, this is the most generous non-Amex card available for earning Avios.
+This is the most generous free Visa or MasterCard card available for earning Avios.
 The only exception would be if you met the very stringent wealth criteria for the HSBC Premier MasterCard.
+I compare the various alternatives in this article.

 Any other quirks?